jeffreysorgen/golf-club-sensors/activity.md

 - It turns out that it's really easy to make Strings show up in the app.
 - I don't know whether I need any raw data for the current step.
   - In the code, yes/no on the threshold, triggers LED on/off, and "Ready"/"Resting" write to the nRF Connect app, as well as to the serial monitor.
-  - So it might not need any raw data via BLE at all.
-All the action and calculations will be in the local code, nothing to do with BLE.
+  - So it might not need any raw data via BLE at all. **NOT FOR READY/RESTING STATES** All the action and calculations will be in the local code, nothing to do with BLE.
 Sending on/off signals for stuff is all it needs to do.
 If there's more of a purpose then I don't know what it is.
 We should keep this simple.
 ```
-      // IMU checking on Y and printing all to Monitor
-      if (IMU.accelerationAvailable()) {
-        IMU.readAcceleration(x, y, z);

-        ble_magnetic.writeValue(y);
-        //delay(1000); // so we can read it
 ```